-In 2020, some electricity networks in NSW, Queensland and South Australia introduced “solar sponge” tariffs for households.
+In July 2020, some electricity networks in NSW, Queensland and South Australia introduced “solar sponge” tariffs for households.
 These encourage users to ‘soak up’ cheaper power during the day when there is an abundance of solar energy.
 So these Time Of Use tariffs come with an off-peak period in the middle of the day – from 10am-3pm or even longer.
 In July 2021, all five Victorian electricity networks followed suit and introduced simplified time of use tariffs with off-peak periods applying from 9pm-3pm (18 hours per day) including peak solar generation hours.

 Solar sponge tariffs can offer substantial savings for non-solar households as well as some solar households, who can take advantage of the low electricity rates in the middle of the day.
-We’ve summarised the energy plans currently in New South Wales, Queensland and South Australia.
+We’ve summarised the energy plans currently in New South Wales, Queensland, South Australia and Victoria.

 Do you need a new meter?

 If you have solar, you should already have an interval or smart meter that measures your energy usage in 30 minute increments and you can ask your existing or new retailer to switch to these tariffs.
 If you only have an accumulation meter, then you will need to contact your retailer to have your meter upgraded.
 This new meter will likely be a smart meter which updates your usage (and solar export) daily to your retailer, removing the need for meter readers to read your meter every quarter and also giving you access to more detailed usage and solar export data in the retailers online portal.